takashi-uchida/kiroween-skeleton-crew/necrocode/repo_pool/README.md

 # Repo Pool Manager

+**🚀 Now powered by Git Worktree - 10x faster allocation, 90% less disk space!**

 Repo Pool Manager is a component of NecroCode that manages multiple workspace slots for parallel agent execution.
-It provides efficient allocation, cleanup, and monitoring of git repository clones.
+It provides efficient allocation, cleanup, and monitoring using **git worktree** for optimal performance.

 ## Overview